-No-till cannabis growing will create a sustainable cycle of healthy, nutrient dense soil for the ultimate in cannabis medicine.
+No-till cannabis growing will create a sustainable cycle of healthy, nutrient dense soil.

 Our modern culture is all about bigger, better, and faster.
 As a result, our efforts to increase yields and reduce costs often come with unintended side effects.
 Soil erosion, a reliance on chemical fertilizers, and decreased water retention are all consequences of modern farming practices.
 But sometimes, less is more.
 Sometimes we fail to realize that nature has evolved a system much more intelligent than our “man-made” solutions.
 Nature plays the long game, while we focus on short-term returns with little regard for future consequences.
 No-till cannabis is one way in which we can return to producing quality cannabis just as nature intended.